cdedc/xcomfort/README.md

 The code right now is more or less work in progress and can serve as a starting point for other projects.
 It is in no form complete nor will it be completed to any given definition in the future.
 Use it as it is.

+## NOTE ON INTEGRATING THE USB GATEWAY:

+	To integrate the USBGW into your environment you have to discover it using the MRF software.
+	The USBGW can remember up to 100 datapoints (00-99).
+You have to configure it like you would configure a pushbutton/sensor or an actor in the MRF SW.
+Otherwise it will NOT receive any data.
+I have tried it.
+You cant use it as a "RF packet sniffer" :(

+	This means that you have to load the password into the USBGW, then load the datapoints and only then then you will receive LXC_PT_RX packets from these devices.
+Unfortunately you cant just tell the USBGW the password of your MRF system and then listen to whats going on in your network.
+You have to program the up to 100 connections into the USBGW (and I have no idea how I can do that with the limited graphical options of the MRF SW).

+	My current system has 30 sensors and 60 actors.
+This will be a whole mess if I do the programming by drawing "connection lines" in the MRF SW.
+If anyone has a better idea please feel free to tell me.

 rgds,

 cdedc